Nordic Shamanism and Forest Therapy

 Before I start, I will quote what I also write on my philosophical counseling page:

 I will emphasize, that if your´re planning to visit me for philosophical counseling, it is not necessary to be an expert in all of the texts mentioned below (after all: I´m the counselor and guide).
-The introduction is namely also meant as a support for people who are doing self-studies, and want to go deeper into my teaching.
-But, it is necessary that you have done a little bit of studying and thinking about my work.
+The below introduction is namely also meant as a support for people who are doing self-studies, and want to go deeper into my teaching.

 Table of Contents: